elasticio/elasticio.github.io/_integrator-guide/recipient-list.md

   "department": "sales"
 }
 ```
 Let us send a couple of payloads to see the recipient list in action.
+The
+following screenshot shows the details of a flow execution.

 ![Execution result](/assets/img/integrator-guide/recipient-list/recipient-list-6.png "Execution result")

-The screenshot above show the execution result after 3 payloads were sent.
-The
+In the screenshot above you see the details an execution of our flow after 3
-recipient list sent the same message to two different recipients.
+requests were sent to the flow's URL.
+As you can see the *Webhook* component passed
+its messages to both branches.
+This is what a recipient list is for.